2018 Stanford Cardinal men's soccer team

-The 2018 Stanford Cardinal men's soccer team will represent Stanford University during the 2018 NCAA Division I men's soccer season.
+The 2018 Stanford Cardinal men's soccer team represented Stanford University during the 2018 NCAA Division I men's soccer season.

-The Cardinal enter the season as the three-time defending national champions.
-This is the first team season since 1994 that a program enters the season as a three-time defending champion.
+The Cardinal entered the season as the three-time defending national champions.
+This was the first team season since 1994 that a program enters the season as a three-time defending champion.
 In 1994, the Virginia Cavaliers men's soccer program entered the season as three-time defending national champions, where they would go on to win an unprecedented fourth-consecutive title.

 Background

 Stanford enters the 2018 season as the three-time defending national champions.